JesseSwildens/Software-ontwikkeling-VESOFTON/manual.md

 Error is critical impediments to the working of the driver, and therefore in most functions returning error codes with not performing the task that gets called.
 An example would be drawing outside the screen.

-# Scripts
+# Script commands
-The implemented scripts are as follows:
+The implemented script commands are as follows:
 - text, x, y, kleur, tekst, fontnaam\*, fontgrootte, fontstijl
 - lijn, x1, y1, x2, y2, kleur, dikte
 - rechthoek, x, y, breedte, hoogte, kleur, gevuld